ankitpatil-ap/City-Brain/README.md

 iii) Fire Detection

 It takes the video input, then processes it and identifies the event that occurred in the frame.
 Then it gives an alert message to respective departments associated with the events.
-To run this project you need to have additional file just download the additional file and paste it in current folder https://drive.google.com/file/d/1_ZW5BIPC6CcWa54M-cpiU3Q16p_wN3uR/view?usp=sharing
+To run this project you need to have an additional file just download the additional file and paste it in current folder https://drive.google.com/file/d/1_ZW5BIPC6CcWa54M-cpiU3Q16p_wN3uR/view?usp=sharing